Himani3010/Reach/readme.txt

 Reach is the perfect theme for charities & non-profits.
 Designed and developed by the creators of Charitable, a beautiful WordPress donation plugin, Reach is focused on helping organisations create an attractive website with a strong focus on fundraising campaigns.

 -------------------------------------------------------
-Getting started with Crafted WordPress Theme
+Getting started with Reach WordPress Theme
 -------------------------------------------------------

 = Using the Theme Customizer =
-You can change Crafted’s theme options via the Customizer.
+You can change Reach's theme options via the Customizer.

 * To access the theme customizer, click Appearance → Customize in the WordPress admin menu.
-* Header: Upload your own logo to use in place of your site’s text title.
-If you're using Crafted Pro, you can also change the header border pattern.
-If the images you use are retina-ready, tick the box to cater for people visiting your site with HiDPI displays.
-* Colour: Select an Accent Colour to replace the default blue.
-* Footer (Pro only): Upload your own image to display in the footer.
+* Footer: Upload your own image to display in the footer.
 If it's a horizontally repeating pattern, set it to Tile Horizontally.
 You can also add a tagline to display on the right side of your footer.
 * Social Networks: Add your social media URLs.
 Leave blank any networks that you don't use.
 * When you’re finished making changes, click Save & Publish to save the settings.
 Check out your site to confirm your changes.